UnrealMultiple/TShockPlugin/AnnouncementBoxPlus/README.en.md

-# Announdmentboxplus
+# AnnouncementBoxPlus

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: CAI
+- Author: Cai
-- Source: This warehouse
+- Source: this warehouse
-- Broadcast box enhancement and management control
+- Broadcast box strengthening and management control

 ## introduce

-1. Insert bits and formatting in the broadcast box
+1. Broadcast box interpolation placeholder and formatting
-2. You can add permissions of editing broadcast boxes
+2. You can add the right to edit the broadcast box.
-4. Can switch to broadcast boxes
+4. The broadcast box can be switched on and off
-5. You can set the effective range of broadcast boxes (unit: pixel)
+5. You can set the effective range of the broadcast box (in pixels).

-## Configuration
+## deploy
-> Configuration file location: TSHOCK/AnnoundcementBoxplus.json
+> Configuration file location: tshock/announcementboxplus.json.
 ```json
 {
    "禁用广播盒": false,